iiasa/aneris/doc/data.rst

 Unharmonized IAM Data
 ~~~~~~~~~~~~~~~~~~~~~

-Data from IAMs is expected to be in the following format
+Data from IAMs is expected to be in the following format with a sheetname "data".

 .. exceltable:: Example Model Input
    :file: ../tests/test_data/model.xls
    :header: 1
    :selection: A1:I4

+If overrides are provided, they are expected to be in the following formay with
+a sheetname "harmonization".

+.. exceltable:: Example Harmonization Overrides
+   :file: ../tests/test_data/model.xls
+   :sheet: 1

+Additionally, configuration parameters (described in :ref:`config`) can be set
+by two columns titled "Configuration" and "Value" in the harmonization sheet.

 Historical Data
 ~~~~~~~~~~~~~~~